igoryuzo/dollarchain/README.md

-# DollarChain - Farcaster Mini App
+# Dollarchain - A social coordination game

-A Hello World Farcaster Mini App with authentication, notifications, and Supabase integration.
+A social coordination game.

 ## Features